-If youve just bought a new car or kitted out all of your employees with new company vehicles, its only naturally to have concerns about keeping you new cars safe.
-A vehicle is a valuable commodity after all, which could potentially make it a target for thieves.
-To help you rest easier at night, you dont need a Fort Knox-style secure garage in which to keep your car, nor do you need an expensive CCTV security system.
-All you need is a good insurance policy and one other very clever, super techy trick up your sleeve a GPS car tracker.
+If you have just bought a new car or kitted out all your employees with new company vehicles, it's only natural to have concerns about keeping your new car safe.
+A vehicle is a valuable commodity, potentially making it a thief target.
+To help you rest easier at night, you dont need a Fort Knox-style secure garage to keep your car, nor do you need an expensive CCTV security system.
+You only need a good insurance policy and another clever, high-tech trick-up-your-sleeve GPS car tracker.

-GPS trackers are not only handy for private car owners, but they are also commonly used by businesses wanting to look after their fleets or keep an eye on company cars.
-They can potentially be used to negotiate with insurers to drive policy premiums down, as well as offering a good level of security.
-However, trackers can also be used to monitor suspicious employee behaviour, carry out training, improve efficiency of everyday business processes and many other very useful things.
+However, trackers can also monitor suspicious employee behaviour, train, improve the efficiency of everyday business processes and do many other very useful things.
 If a vehicle has any value to you, either financially, emotionally or from a business perspective, its well worth protecting it with a GPS tracker.
-Image credit: Wiki Commons